The Bandits of the Rio Grande

 The Bandits of the Rio Grande (German: Die Banditen vom Rio Grande) is a 1965 West German modern day western film written and directed by Helmuth M. Backhaus and starring Harald Leipnitz, Maria Perschy and Wolfgang Kieling.

 The film's sets were designed by the art director Nino Borghi.
 It was shot on location around Yugoslavia and in studios in Belgrade.
 It failed to recover its production costs at the box office, leading to the closure of its production company, Piran-Film, soon afterwards.

+Plot

+Three young female teachers, Helen, Joan, and Lida, who have been transferred to a Mexican village, are kidnapped and harassed by bandits.
+The bandit leader, Barran, is prevented from going too far by his personal physician, Ryan, who sympathizes with the women.